CuriousOne23/WhenMathPrays/README.md

+# PRIMITIVES_AND_RELATIONAL_SPACE.md — The Five Relational Primitives

+For a detailed explanation of the five relational primitives (Visibility, Resonance, Fidelity, Altruism, Shared Breath) and the geometry of relational space in GRP, see [docs/PRIMITIVES_AND_RELATIONAL_SPACE.md](docs/PRIMITIVES_AND_RELATIONAL_SPACE.md).
+This document defines the primitives, their positive/negative poles, and their behavioral signatures in both human and AI contexts.

 # CSV Format

 For the complete specification of scenario CSV files (including required columns, metadata, primitive scaling, and perspective reference), see [docs/CSV_FORMAT.md](docs/CSV_FORMAT.md).